Stablity & Starvation Issues

 What can cause stability issues in the Marshall link?

-These stability issues happen usually either due to not using proper hardware –
+These stability issues usually happen due to not using proper hardware:

-- If using a USB to COM adaptor- it has to be Chipi-X, the only type of adaptor approved by Nayax's technical team.
-It was also proven in the past that other types of adaptors may (and tend to) cause stability issues.
+2. If using a USB-to-COM adaptor, it must be a Chipi-X, the only type approved by Nayax's technical team.
+It has also been shown in the past that other types of adaptors may (and tend to) cause stability issues.

-- Issues with your machine's COM port (physical connection/ COM port management)
+3. Issues with your machine's COM port (physical connection/ COM port management).

-- If using Marshall over LAN- could be related to issues with your ETH connector, LAN communication issues etc.
+4. If using Marshall over LAN, it could be due to issues with your Ethernet connector, LAN communication, etc.

-Or due to "starving" the Marshall task- explained further bellow
+Or due to "starving" the Marshall task- explained further below.

 You've mentioned that the Marshall task is being "starved".
 What does it mean?

-Once the Marshall task does not get enough priority to run it's "starved" and would not behave properly.
-In that case, what happens is that your machine would stop sending the "Keep Alive"s.
-The device (VPOST/VPOSM) will identify that machine is disconnected due to the missing "Keep Alive"s and will launch a new pairing process.
-The starvation issue is the greatest issue you can have, and it can cause some unexpected behavior depending on when it takes place (which I think you've seen happen), so it's very important to solve it.
-Those issues can cause weird behavior from the consumer's POV, and can even cause the Marshall link to break, which shouldn't happen (and when that happens you wouldn't be able to make transactions or complete ongoing ones).
+Once the Marshall task doesn't get enough priority to run, it's "starved" and may not behave properly.
+In that case, your machine would stop sending the "Keep Alive" signals.
+The device (VPOST/VPOSM) will detect that the machine is disconnected due to a missing "Keep Alive" and launch a new pairing process.
+Starvation is the worst problem you can have, and it can cause unexpected behavior depending on when it occurs (which I think you've seen), so it's very important to solve it.
+Those issues can cause weird behavior from the consumer's POV and even break the Marshall link, which shouldn't happen (and when it does, you won't be able to make or complete transactions).

 Once the Marshall task is starved you'd see the following: